Industrial Food Freeze Dryer Guide

 Control Solid Content and Layer Thickness

-Soup, tea extract, coffee extract, and ready meals may foam, crack, or collapse.
+For liquid products, soup, tea extract, coffee extract, and ready meals may foam, crack, or collapse.
 Therefore, solid content, layer thickness, and freezing condition should be confirmed before production.

 • Measure solid content before freezing.